 - ICDS Addresses: list of ip:port of iCDS servers Verba should connect.
 Please note this is required only if Verba cannot be configured as iCDS connection server for some firewall considerations.

 - ICDS port: Verba listens by default on TCP 7788 to iCDS connections.
 The preferred and default operation mode is acting as server

 - Station Timeout: drop registered turret contexts if neither keepalive nor any call event is received anymore

-- The optimized data model is the Data model for trader voice recordings which is important if silence suppression is utilized.
+- The optimized data model is the Data models which is important if silence suppression is utilized.